MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 The following list of policies can block users from seeing the app switcher toggle today.

 - If the user is on a VDI computer (Citrix, VMWare etc.).
-- If the user has a *Teams for Life* account and is signed in to classic Teams and a work account.
+- If the user is signed into classic Teams with a *Teams for Life* account and a work account.
-- If have a *Teams for life* account signed in classic Teams.
+- If the users is signed into classic Teams with a *Teams for life* account.
 - If you have an MSIX client.